SAP-archive/smb-summit-hackathon/Azure/AzureHackathon/Instructions/KnowledgeMining.md

 ## Build our own pipeline for indexing texts from book scans

 So this scenario is about getting content out of book pages that have been scanned and saved as .JPG files.
 To get knowledge out of that scans, we will
-- run a OCR (optical character recognition) on the images
+- run a OCR job (optical character recognition) on the images
 - determine the language of the text
 - extract key phrases
 - translate text into your favorite language